international employment law firm alliance L&E Global

 Any Other Required or Typically Provided Leave(s)

-Trade union leave: trade unions are normally entitled to special paid leaves assumed by the employer, for some of their members to perform activities related to the organisation and accomplishment of the trade union interests.
+Trade union leave: trade unions are normally entitled to special paid leaves assumed by the employer, for some of their members to perform activities related to the organization and accomplishment of the trade union interests.
 This paid leave(s), its rules for recognition, length and other special requirements are normally defined in the collective bargaining agreement.

 Voting leave: employees are entitled to paid leave for purposes of voting in public elections (1/2 a day of paid leave) and for mandatory jury duty obligations (1 day of paid leave).